 Systemic evaluations by the Department of Education have recorded very low pass rates in numeracy and literacy amongst both grade 3 and grade 6 learners.
-18 Revisions to the legislative and policy framework and to the school funding norms aim to address inherited inequalities in the education system, yet continued disparities in the quality of education offered by schools reinforce existing socioeconomic inequalities, limiting the future work opportunities and life chances of children who are born into poor households.
-19
+18 Despite measures to address the inherited inequities in the education system through revisions to the legislative and policy framework and to the school funding norms, continued disparities in the quality of education offered by schools reinforce existing socio-economic inequalities, limiting the future work opportunities and life chances of children who are born into poor households.19

 Children are required to attend school from the year they turn seven, and to stay in school until they have completed grade 9 or reached the age of 15.
 School attendance rates are very high during this compulsory schooling phase.
 However, attendance tells us little about the quality of education that children receive, or how well they are progressing through the education system.
-South Africa has poor educational outcomes by international standards and even within Africa20 and high rates of grade repetition have been recorded in numerous studies.
-For example, a study of children's progress at school found that only about 44% of young adults (aged 21 - 29) had matriculated, and of these less than half had matriculated "on time".21

-In South Africa the labour market returns to education only start kicking in on successful completion of matric, not before.
-However it is important to monitor progress and grade repetition in the earlier grades, as slow progress at school is a strong determinant of school drop-out.22
+South Africa has poor educational outcomes by international standards and even within Africa and high rates of grade repetition have been recorded in numerous studies.
+For example, a study of children's progress at school found that only about 44% of young adults (aged 21 - 29) had matriculated, and of these less than half had matriculated "on time".21 In South Africa, the labour market returns to education only start kicking in on successful completion of matric, not before.
+However it is important to monitor progress and grade repetition in the earlier grades, as slow progress at school is a strong determinant of school drop-out.22 year that they turn nine, and the general education phase (grade 9) by the year they turn 15.

-Assuming that children are enrolled in primary school at the prescribed age (by the year in which they turn seven) and assuming that they do not repeat a grade or drop out of school, they would be expected to have completed the foundation phase (grade 3) by the year that they turn nine, and the general education phase (grade 9) by the year they turn 15.
+Assuming that children are enrolled in primary school at the prescribed age (by the year in which they turn seven) and assuming that they do not repeat a grade or drop out of school, they would be expected to have completed the foundation phase (grade 3) by the